Healthy aging and regular eye exams

 A: Seek urgent care if you experience sudden and/or severe eye pain, sudden loss of vision in one or both eyes, light flashes, or if your eyes turn bright red.
 Any of these could indicate a very severe problem and should be addressed immediately.

-WHAT CAN I DO TO TAKE CARE OF MY EYES?
 Be sure to schedule regular eye exams.

 Lighthouse Guild’s full service Optometric and Low Vision Clinic: